Co-op, Work Placements and Student Employment

 Careers in Music

-Because ethnomusicology is the study of a variety of musics in diverse cultures, it provides insights into the culturally varied way people think and act, insights that are essential for students living in a diverse, multicultural world.
+The study of music in diverse cultures offers insights into the culturally varied way people think and act, insights that are essential for students living in a diverse, multicultural world.

 - designing and undertaking original research;